per1234/smartpins/README.md

 Ignores "bouncy" transitions for a period of N ms. Thus the pin has to stay in the changed state for at least N ms before a cooked event will fire.

-Typical usage: Standard input pushbutton or switch, requiring near-instant action.
+Typical usage: Standard debounced input pushbutton or switch, requiring near-instant action.

 RAW| COOKED
 ---|---